 The Settlement Class excludes Apple; any entity in which Apple has a controlling interest; Apple’s directors, officers, and employees; Apple’s legal representatives, successors, and assigns; members of the Court; all persons who submit valid requests to be excluded from the settlement; and certain other individuals whose claims have already been adjudicated.

 8. I’m still not sure if I am included.

-If you are still not sure whether you are a member of the Settlement Class, you can review the Settlement Agreement and other related case documentation that further explains the class definition and who is included by clicking here.
+If you are still not sure whether you are a member of the Settlement Class, you can review the Settlement Agreement and other related case documentation that further explains the class definition and who is included.

 - The Settlement Benefits — What you get

 9. What does the settlement provide?

 Apple will provide a cash payment per eligible device (calculated as set forth below) to each Settlement Class Member who submits a timely and valid Claim Form including a serial number of an eligible device and a declaration under penalty of perjury stating that they are or were (1) a United States owner of an iPhone 6, 6 Plus, 6s, 6s Plus, 7, 7 Plus, and/or SE device (2) that ran iOS 10.2.1 or later or, in the case of iPhone 7 and 7 Plus devices, that ran iOS 11.2 or later before December 21, 2017, and (3) they experienced diminished performance on the device(s).
 Please see Question 10 for additional information.

 Amount of Cash Payment: The cash payment per eligible device depends on the actual number of approved claims and other factors, including the award of attorneys’ fees and expenses and Named Plaintiff service awards.
 Under the proposed settlement, Apple shall pay a minimum of $310,000,000 (the “Floor”) and a maximum of $500,000,000 (the “Ceiling”).
 Under no circumstances shall any of the Floor revert to Apple.